sensedeep/custom-metrics/README.md

 If `options.id` is provided, the ID will be returned in the corresponding result items.
 This can help to correlate parallel queries with results.

+If `options.log` is set to true, this will emit debug trace to the console.

 ### getMetricList

 Return a list of supported namespaces, metrics and dimensions.